Help Birds see windows and avoid striking the glass ..

 SOLUTION: WindowAlert is a decal that may be applied to home and office windows.
 The decal contains a component which brilliantly reflects ultraviolet sunlight.
 This ultraviolet light is invisible to humans, but glows like a stoplight for birds.

 Birds enjoy sharper vision than humans.
-Birds can see certain light frequencies--including ultraviolet--that humans cannot see.
+Birds can see certain light frequencies--including ultraviolet--that is invisible to us.

 In fact, many songbirds have feathers that reflect ultraviolet light.
 This light is used to communicate species, gender, and perhaps even social standing.
 Birds can see this ultraviolet light under normal, daylight conditions.
 Humans require the assistance of a black light.